corgibytes/styleguide/content-style-guide/04-grammar-and-mechanics.html.md

 They’re great!
 They give your writing an informal, friendly tone.
 In most cases, use them as you see fit.
 Avoid them if you're writing content that will be [translated for an international audience](/13-writing-for-translation.html.md).

-### Emoji
+### Emoji & Animated GIFs

-Emoji are a fun way to add humor and visual interest to your writing, but use them infrequently and deliberately.
+Emoji and animated gifs are a fun way to add humor and visual interest to your writing.
+We enjoy using them liberally for internal conversations, such as on Slack, but use them infrequently and deliberately for external-facing content.

 ### Numbers